 - Ensure phishing and malware attacks are blocked before they reach email targets

 - Expand detection capabilities through advanced threat intelligence transparent to end users

-Santistevan advises channel companies to forget what they have previously thought about email security and reimagine what it can mean to end-customers.
+Santistevan advises channel companies to forget what they have previously thought about email security and reimagine what it can mean to end customers.
 This new approach provides another way to differentiate at a time when most companies seek longer-term business and deeper relationships.
-Email security can now contribute to this loftier overall goal, yet without the need to add new resource requirements, costs, or complex training burdens.
+Email security can now contribute to this loftier overall goal without adding new resource requirements, costs, or complex training burdens.